truglodite/Dehydrator/Readme.md

 * Warning: Mains Voltage Work Required!!!

 Hacking a dehydrator requires you to be familiar with best practices while working around and designing high voltage devices.
-As such, this is not a suitable build for a non-skilled electrician... ie if you burn your house down or electrocute yourself by building and/or operating a dehydrator, you're on your own. ;)
+As such, this is not a suitable build for a non-skilled electrician... ie if you burn your house down or electrocute yourself using any ideas from this project, you're on your own. ;)

 * HV wiring